maiziezhoulab/AquilaSV/src/How_to_get_bam_and_vcf.md

 Check <a href="https://github.com/maiziex/Aquila_stLFR/blob/master/src/How_to_get_bam_and_vcf.md">here</a> for more details.

+To generate the vcf file through FreeBayes:
+`freebayes -f ref_hg19.fa wgs.bam > test_freebayes.vcf`
+or
+`freebayes -f ref_hg19.fa selected.bam > test_freebayes.vcf`

-Once you generate the `selected.bam` in your working directory, you can use use it to run AquilaSV pipeline.
+Once you generate the `selected.bam` and `test_freebayes.vcf` in your working directory, you can use use it to run AquilaSV pipeline.